jamesmartin/inline_svg/README.md

 ## Custom asset file loader

-An asset file loader returns a `String` representing the SVG document given a filename.
+An asset file loader returns a `String` representing a SVG document given a filename.
 Custom asset loaders should be a Ruby object that responds to a method called `named`, that takes one argument (a string representing the filename of the SVG document).

-An simple example might look like this:
+A simple example might look like this:

 ```ruby
 class MyAssetFileLoader